 Our technology is changing the chemical composition and the physical phase of the tyre material during the process.

 Our technology is changing the chemical composition and the physical phase of the tyre material during the process.
-We have developed a semi batch technology ensuring minimum energy consumption and maximum control of the environment and process within the reactors.
+We have developed a batch technology ensuring maximum control of the environment and process within the reactors.
 The patented CFC technology (Carbonization by Forced Convection) enables full control over the temperature and other key parameters in the pyrolytic process.
 Heated pyrolytic gas is circulated inside the reactor until the organic material has been heated evenly to the correct temperature.
 The CFC process enables the production of end products of very high quality.
 The carbon fraction can be sold as carbon black instead of being discarded.
 Produced oil is sold as fuel oil, further refined or used to generate electrical power.
 Recovered steel is a valuable commodity sold to the scrap steel market or directly to steel companies.
-The gas generated by the process is circulated in the system to optimize the use of heat and energy to run the main process efficiently.
+The gas generated by the process is circulated in the system to optimize the use of heat and energy to run the main process efficiently, the excess gas is used as energy for the dryer of the pellets.

 There are many efforts made over the years to recover the valuable resources within the tyres.
 Most of them have been unable to control the temperature distribution in the process to generate an optimal conversion from solid to gasified and later condensed fractions.
 Our technology monitor, control and manage the process to ensure a high-quality carbon that can be efficiently milled into carbon black for industrial use.
 In addition, we are able to process shredded tyre material without expensive pre-process extraction of steel wire and granulation.
 Since the process is focusing on efficient extraction of the carbon black we ensure minimum contamination with carbon particles in the oil fractions.

 Traditional methods involve heating from the outside of a rotating barrel or in some case inside.
 Depending on heating source it is difficult to control the heat at every point and step of the process resulting in fluctuations in quality, hardness and purity of both steel, carbon and oil.
-The most commonly used method is a rotating barrel and a continuous process.
+The most commonly used method is a rotating vessel and a continuous process.
 Normally this is an energy consuming process, require more N2, maintenance and of course safety measures.
 Most difficult is the control of the temperature and process flow since you have material moving in the process all the time at different stages.
+Condensation of oil on the surfaces of the vessel due to uneven heating causes formation of carbon fractions that are not Carbon black.
+This formation of carbon is contaminating both the solid and liquid fractions.
 The rotation of the material can even impact the quality of the carbon due to mechanical wear of the material within the process.
+The rotation and other movements in continuous processes cause carbon dust fractions to follow the gas and oil flow, contaminating the downstream output.

 To maintain our position at the very edge of technical development within this business globally we are strengthening our immaterial property rights through technology patents, trademark registrations and other measures.
 Today we have several patents covering the markets of interest.
 Our main product from the current production in Sweden is trademarked under the name EnviroCB.